Hotter than Cold Laser, this Class 4 Laser speeds up healing while reducing pain!

 Chronic pain on the other hand is usually described as pain that you have had for a while.
 It can be pain that you still have after time from an accident, or it can occur from performing daily activities repeatedly in an incorrect manner.
 For instance, sitting and working at your desk for hours without proper desk mechanics and posture can cause neck and arm pain.
 How laser helps this sort of condition is to stimulate an inflammatory response helping to bring fresh blood to the area while also down regulating the nerve response to the brain to decrease pain.
 An analogy for this would be if you have a squeaky door in your home that doesn’t close right and is annoying, if you put WD-40 on it as well as new screws so the door is held properly it can function as it should without noise.

 Laser is a wonderful modality to use for both chronic and acute pain syndromes.
 It feels comfortable and is a relaxing treatment to receive.
 As always though, before performing laser there are some contraindications so seek a health care professional’s opinion before use.
-Both of our doctors here at Back on Track Chiropractic and Acupuncture have laser training and can help you determine if this is a correct direction for your health.
+Both of our doctors here at Back on Track Chiropractic and Acupuncture have laser training and can help you determine if this is a correct direction for your healthcare treatment.

 Want to learn more?
 Check out Lightforce’s official WEBSITE for informational videos and animations.